Mao-spontex: History

+Emergence

 During the events of May 68, two of the most influential New Left groups were the Situationist International (SI) and the Movement of 22 March (22M), which both upheld organisational spontaneity and advanced a critique of everyday life under capitalism.
 22M was itself a coalition of Maoists, Trotskyism and anarchists, although the latter held the most influence through the group's leader Daniel Cohn-Bendit.
 Their ideology of "spontaneism" quickly gained an influence in the French New Left, eventually being taken up by Maoists who founded the Mao-Spontex tendency.
 "Spontex" was short for "spontaneist" and was derived from Spontex, a French cleaning sponge brand.
 This was in reference to the tendency's disposition to "absorb" ideas from different radical sources.
 It was originally conceived by other Marxists an insult towards members of the tendency, a way to mock them for their adoption of anti-authoritarianism, as orthodox Marxism traditionally criticised spontaneism for its anarchistic tendencies.

 Mao-Spontex was a libertarian movement.
 Advocates of spontaneity rejected the political party form advocated by Leninists and Trotskyists.
 Young Maoists of the Mao-Spontex tendency rejected hierarchy, classism and elitism.
 In attempting to follow the mass line, they participated in class conflict, political demonstrations and self-criticism.
 The French Mao-spontex movement coincided with the development of the Maoist "splittist" tendency in the United Kingdom, and the Dada Maoism movement in Italy.
 Spontaneism was also taken up by other anti-authoritarian Maoists in West Germany, where they were known as Spontis.
 Members of the Mao-spontex current often clashed with the French police, as well as with members of the PCF and its affiliate trade union the General Confederation of Labour (CGT).